-- Move slowly and quietly around wildlife, especially during sensitive seasons such as spring for nesting birds.
+- Move slowly, gently and quietly around wildlife, especially during sensitive seasons such as spring for nesting birds.
 You’ll often see swans and geese protecting their young at this time of year and they can be particularly feisty on the water, so pass them quietly and calmly reducing any disturbance.
 Similarly if you’re paddling on the sea or in the harbour, paddle responsibly and move quietly and slowly around dolphins, seals and other animals you might encounter.

 - It should go without saying, but take any litter home with you.
 As a general rule, take only photos, leave only paddle strokes.